-- 1. Insubordination - refusing to perform a task or duty assigned or act in accordance with instructions provided by an employee's manager or proper authority. - Inefficiency including deliberate restriction of output, carelessness or unnecessary wastes 2. of time or material, neglect of job, duties or responsibilities. - 3.
+- 1. Insubordination refusing to perform a task or duty assigned or act in accordance with instructions provided by an employee's manager or proper authority. - 2.
+Inefficiency including deliberate restriction of output, carelessness or unnecessary wastes of time or material, neglect of job, duties or responsibilities. - 3.
 Unauthorized soliciting, collecting of contributions, distribution of literature, written or printed matter is strictly prohibited on School property by non-employees and by employees.
 This rule does not cover periods of time when employees are off their jobs, such as lunch periods and break times.
-However, employees properly off their jobs are prohibited from such activity with other employees who are performing their work tasks. - Acceptance, from any source, of a reward, gift, or other form of remuneration in excess of 4. \$100.00, in addition to regular compensation to all staff. - 5.
-Damaging, defacing, unauthorized removal, destruction or theft of another employee's property or of School property. - Fighting or instigating a fight on School premises.
-6. - Violations of the drug and alcohol policy including using, possessing, dealing, distributing, or 7. being under the influence of intoxicating beverages, non-prescribed drugs or any unlawful drugs while on duty or at a work location. - 8.
-Actions which constitute an unwholesome influence on scholars or other staff members, such as harassment, which includes sexual harassment. - 9 Using or possessing firearms, weapons or explosives of any kind on School premises. - 10.
+However, employees properly off their jobs are prohibited from such activity with other employees who are performing their work tasks. - 4.
+Acceptance, from any source, of a reward, gift, or other form of remuneration in excess of \$100.00, in addition to regular compensation to all staff. - 5.
+Damaging, defacing, unauthorized removal, destruction or theft of another employee's property or of School property. - 6.
+Fighting or instigating a fight on School premises. - 7.
+Violations of the drug and alcohol policy including using, possessing, dealing, distributing, or being under the influence of intoxicating beverages, non-prescribed drugs or any unlawful drugs while on duty or at a work location. - 8.
+Actions which constitute an unwholesome influence on scholars or other staff members, such as harassment, which includes sexual harassment. - 9.
+Using or possessing firearms, weapons or explosives of any kind on School premises. - 10.
 Gambling on School premises. - 11.
-Tampering with or falsifying any report or record including, but not limited to, personnel, absentee, sickness or production reports or records, specifically including applications for employment and time cards. - 12.
+Tampering with or falsifying any report or record including, but not limited to, personnel, absentee, sickness or production reports or records, specifically including applications for employment and timecards. - 12.
 Electronically clocking for another employee or permitting or arranging for another employee to record your clock time. - 13.
-Use of profane, abusive or threatening language in conversations with other employees and/or intimidating or interfering with other employees. - Conducting personal business during business hours and/or unauthorized use of telephone 14. lines for personal calls. - 15.
-Excessive absenteeism or tardiness excused or unexcused. - Posting any notices on School premises without prior written approval of management, 16. unless posting is on a School bulletin board designated for employee postings. - 17.
-Immoral or indecent conduct. - Conviction of a criminal act, especially a felony, or conviction of a misdemeanor involving 18. moral turpitude. - 19.
+Use of profane, abusive or threatening language in conversations with other employees and/or intimidating or interfering with other employees. - 14.
+Conducting personal business during business hours and/or unauthorized use of telephone lines for personal calls. - 15.
+Excessive absenteeism or tardiness excused or unexcused. - 16.
+Posting any notices on School premises without prior written approval of management, unless posting is on a School bulletin board designated for employee postings. - 17.
+Immoral or indecent conduct. - 18.
+Conviction of a criminal act, especially a felony, or conviction of a misdemeanor involving moral turpitude. - 19.
 Engaging in sabotage or espionage (industrial or otherwise) - 20.
-Violation of the sexual harassment policy. - Violation of the School's policies regarding discrimination, harassment, or retaliation.
-21. - Failure to report a job-related accident to the employee's manager or failure to take or follow 22.
+Violation of the sexual harassment policy. - 21.
+Violation of the School's policies regarding discrimination, harassment, or retaliation.

-- prescribed tests, procedures or treatment. - 23.
+- 22. Failure to report a job-related accident to the employee's manager or failure to take or follow prescribed tests, procedures or treatment. - 23.
 Sleeping during work hours. - 24.
-Release of confidential information without authorization. - 25.
+Release of confidential information relating to staff, scholars or CCS without prior authorization from the Human Resources Department and/or the Superintendent & CEO. - 25.
 Any other conduct detrimental to other employees or the School's interests or its efficient operations. - 26.
-Any willful act of conduct undertaken in bad faith, either during or outside of duty hours, which is of such a nature that is causes discredit to the Charter School; - 27.
+Any willful act of conduct undertaken in bad faith, either during or outside of duty hours, which is of such a nature that is causes discredit to the Charter School. - 27.
 Violation of any federal, state or local laws affecting the School or the employee's employment or fitness for employment with the School. - 28.
-Failure to comply with the School's safety protocols and procedures; - 29.
+Failure to comply with the School's safety protocols and procedures. - 29.
 Refusal to speak to supervisors or other employees. - 30.
 Dishonesty. - 31.
 Failure to possess or maintain the credential/certificate required of the position.